 The standard deduction amount depends on your filing status, whether you are 65 or older or blind, and whether another taxpayer can claim you as a dependent.
-For 2018, the standard deduction amount has increased for all filers.
 Generally, the standard deduction amounts are adjusted each year for inflation.
 In most cases, you can use Worksheet 4-1 to figure your standard deduction amount.